-All the sectional drawings provided in this section are typical representations of the most common pump types and are provided for the purposes of basic understanding of the equipment.
-The details shown may not reflect the specifics of the pump that has been purchased.
-Order-specific "as built cross sectional drawings" and "parts list" can be purchased from Flowserve separately.
-Contact Flowserve for ordering and pricing information on such drawings and documentation.
+Note: All the sectional drawings provided in this section are typical representations of the most common pump types and are provided for the purposes of basic understanding of the equipment.
+The details shown may not reflect the specifics of the pump that has been purchased or ordered.
+Specific cross sectional drawings and parts can be purchased from Flowserve separately.
+Contact Flowserve for ordering and pricing information on such documentation.

-8.2.1 Parts identification: Typical enclosed shaft and oil lube connections Typical enclosed tube/oil lubricated VTP
+8.2.1 Parts identification: typical enclosed shaft VTP with thrust bearings

-8.2.1.1 Parts list-Enclosed shaft and oil lube connections
+8.2.1.1 Parts list - enclosed shaft